 Matcha is extremely high in a polyphen called catechin.
 Catechin has been shown to help support weight management and lower blood sugar levels.

-The Beauty Matcha Latte from Kroma Wellness not only contains matcha, but is also full of other antioxidants like turmeric and ginger.
-We also add in collagen protein to give you extra protein and support your gut health, bones, and joints.
+The Beauty Matcha Latte from Kroma Wellness not only contains matcha but is also full of other antioxidants like turmeric and ginger.
+We also add in collagen protein to give you extra protein and support your gut, bones, and joints.

 Sprinkle flax seeds in your smoothie or over a salad for a great way to boost your omega-3s, especially if you are on a plant-based diet.
 Flax seeds and chia seeds are also very high in soluble fiber and insoluble fiber.

-Turmeric is a spice made from the root of the turmeric plant.
-It is known for its bright golden color.
+Turmeric is a spice made from the root of the turmeric plant, known for its bright golden color.
 It has been used to support overall health for thousands of years, and researchers are starting to find out why this species has been important for so long.
-Turmeric has been shown to help with insulin resistance, and protect against complications that can arise from high blood sugars.
+Turmeric has been shown to help with insulin resistance and protect against complications that can arise from high blood sugars.
 Sip on our Ultimate Vitality Latte for your daily dose of turmeric!